ambossIconambossIcon

 Stage G5 CKD: < 15 (kidney failure)

-*Stages G1A1 and G2A1 do not indicate CKD in the absence of other markers of kidney damage.
+*Stages G1A1 and G2A1 only indicate CKD if there are other markers of kidney damage.

 Icon of a lock